-• Suppose also that when two firms are neck and neck, they can "collude" and obtain some fraction of $\pi_1$ , i.e., where we can then think of $\varepsilon$ as an inverse measure of competition.
-(What could be wrong with this reasoning?)
+• Suppose also that when two firms are neck and neck, they can "collude" and obtain some fraction of π_1 , i.e., where we can then think of ε as an inverse measure of competition.
+(What could be wrong with this reasoning?
+What about π_1 ?)